openhab/org.openhab.binding.zwave/doc/shenzhen/powerplug_0_0.md

 ### Parameter 2: Meter Report Interval

 Interval time reporting data to controller
-This parameter defines interval time (in seconds) that Meter report data to main controller.
+<p&gtThis parameter defines interval time (in seconds) that Meter report data to main controller.</p&gt
 Values in the range 1 to 65535 may be set.

 The manufacturer defined default value is ```300```.